Blue Square Alliance Against Hate: History

-In June 2019, Kraft received Israel's Genesis Prize, for "philanthropy and consistent commitment to combating antisemitism", as reported by the Associated Press.
-While at the event in Jerusalem, Kraft pledged $20 million to establish a foundation that will fight antisemitism and combat the Boycott, Divestment, and Sanctions (BDS) movement against Israel.
+Kraft received Israel's Genesis Prize, which "honors living Jewish individuals who have attained international renown in their chosen professional fields, are proud of their Jewish heritage, care about the future of the Jewish people and the State of Israel, and inspire young people to make the world a better place", on June 20, 2019.
+During the ceremony, Kraft pledged $20 million to establish a foundation that would fight antisemitism and combat the Palestinian-led Boycott, Divestment, and Sanctions (BDS) movement against Israel.